-The UCSB Center for Spatial Studies hosted another great round of Spatial Lightning Talks, with a whole new batch of spatially-relevant topics.
+The UCSB Center for Spatial Studies hosted another great round of Spatial Lightning Talks on February 9, with a whole new batch of spatially-relevant topics.
 Eight speakers took the challenge to “enlighten us, but make it quick!”
 Many new and returning faces in the crowd had the opportunity to hear a lively group of speakers and make new connections across campus.
 This year, there was a 2-minute question and answer period after each 3-minute presentation, allowing the audience to participate more in the program.

 - Keith Clarke: The Honda Point Disaster